localstack/docs/content/en/user-guide/aws/stepfunctions/index.md

     --role-arn "arn:aws:iam::000000000000:role/service-role/testrole"
 {{< /command >}}

-After the state machine is created and named correctly, test cases from the mock configuration file can be run using the [`StartExecution`](https://docs.aws.amazon.com/step-functions/latest/apireference/API_StartExecution.html) API.
+After the state machine is created and correctly named, you can run test cases defined in the mock configuration file using the [`StartExecution`](https://docs.aws.amazon.com/step-functions/latest/apireference/API_StartExecution.html) API.

 To execute a test case, append the test case name to the state machine ARN using `#`.

-This tells LocalStack to apply the mocked responses from the configuration file.
+This tells LocalStack to apply the corresponding mocked responses from the configuration file.

-For example, run the `BaseCase` test case:
+For example, to run the `BaseCase` test case:

 {{< command >}}
 $ awslocal stepfunctions start-execution \